Pandas Convert Date (datetime) to String Format

 4. Convert Multiple DataFrame Columns from Datetime to String

-If you wanted to convert multiple date columns to String type, put all date column names into a list and use it with astype().
+If you want to convert multiple date columns to String type, put all the date column names into a list and use it with astype().

 # Convert multiple date columns to string type